 Michael Caine as well.

-And finally, Nolan himself.
-He claims that, as far as he's concerned, Cobb is in the real world, but that the real meaning of the scene is that Cobb has left his totem behind and that it no longer has any meaning for him. ...Of course, that doesn't really clarify anything.
-However, he himself does admit he's biased toward the "real world" ending since he's a father himself, and points out that interpretation of the ending may fall along those lines.
-And the fact that the guy who wrote and directed the movie only has an interpretation of the ending just serves to underscore that there's no definitive answer to the question of whether the top was going to stop spinning or not.
+finally, Nolan himself.
+He claims that, as far as he's concerned, Cobb is in the real world, but that the real meaning of the scene is that Cobb has left his totem behind and that it no longer has any meaning for him. ...clarifies nothing.
+However, he himself admits he's biased toward the "real world" ending since he's a father himself, and points out that interpretation of the ending may fall along those lines.
+The fact that the guy who wrote and directed the movie only has an interpretation of the ending serves to underscore that there's no definitive answer to the question of whether the top was going to stop spinning or not.

 "World of Cardboard" Speech: Dom gives one in his final confrontation with Mal.
 He admits that he wished things didn't happen the way they did and regrets manipulating her with an inception, but explains that trying to keep any "promises" to Mal by growing old together in the dream world is irrelevant.
 Despite all his imagination the dream Mal is a fragment of the real Mal and he even chastises himself for not being able to do better.